sarthak219/ecomApplication/README.md

 - Add/remove products from his cart
 - View items in his/her wishlist
 - View items in his/her cart
-- Place order of all the items in his cart
+- Order all the items in his cart
+- Return items
 - View the history of all the orders he has ever placed
 - Logout from his/her account
 - Quit the application at any time

-### <ins>Note for the instructors:</ins>
-Since this version doesn't have data persistence, you must first, login as an admin and add a few products to the list of all products in order to be able to use the features of a normal user such as searching products, adding them to cart or wishlist, etc.